 An even more economical option is the conventional denture – which simply sits on top of the gums without being anchored at all.
 Although this denture is well priced and relatively easy to ‘install’, there are notable disadvantages; because the prosthetic isn’t anchored at all, it can create problems with tasting and chewing food, including irritation to the gums and mouth, and difficulty speaking normally.

-Find Out More About Permanent Dentures in One Easy Call
+Learn More About Permanent Dentures at Dentures Direct in One Easy Call

 If permanent dentures sound like they might be a good solution for you, it’s easy to make the call: just phone Dentures Direct and ask about permanent dentures.
 We’ll book you in for a hassle-free, no cost visit to discuss your situation and review all your options.
 If you are sick and tired of the embarrassment and inconvenience of your current dentures, or finally ready to do something about missing teeth, it’s the best call you can make.

 - You can have a beautiful new smile that no one will realize isn’t your own – in just one day

 - How costs can be mitigated by easy payment plans and client financing

 - How permanent dentures will help renew your confidence and self-esteem, as well as boost your enjoyment of life

 Stop taking your smile out each night, and start enjoying life to the fullest!